“Should I be a member or a donor?”

 Even better: the Donors Circle year starts November 1st, so your holiday donation in 2017 counts toward your Donors Circle level for the 2018 season!

 All this still has the same goal: Support SVS and its outreach initiatives – free theatre for youth, free Shakespeare in Willow Street Park, and our education programs.

 The Royal Court – The Ultimate SVS Experience

-Royal Court memberships provide the most exclusive SVS experience!
+Royal Court level donors receive the most exclusive SVS experience!

-Enjoy a Sanborn Park production, or two, from our extra-comfortable lounge seating in our private royal seating area – newly refurbished in 2016!
+Enjoy a Sanborn Park production, or two, from our extra-comfortable lounge seating in our private royal seating area!
 You’ll also get an usher dedicated exclusively to royal seating – both pre-show and during intermission.

 We want every experience with SVS to be special.
 The Royal Court is the most special experience of all.

 To keep this benefit fully tax-deductible, royal seating for Royal Court donors is an automatic upgrade.
 For the price of one regular (member-discounted) ticket, Royal Court donors get that ticket automatically upgraded to royal seating!
 (Applies to the number of seats per production at your donor level.)

 Royal Court donors can reserve royal seating for their preferred performance dates, before they’re available to the public.
 In the spring, Royal reservations open weekly, by donor level, before they’re available to the public:

 - Week One: Lord donors.